zhonghan721/tp/docs/UserGuide.md

 **Example:**

-* `login --user gabriel --password gabrielIsGreat`
+* `login --user gabriel --password gabrielIsGreat` - Logs in to the user account with the username `gabriel` and password `gabrielIsGreat`.

 **Before:**
 ![](images/user/userLogin_before.png)